Limitations and Troubleshooting

 To perform a quick rollback (stop redirects only):

-Stop redirecting by removing every registry hostname you added for PTC from the custom URL category (e.g. JFrog_Target_Registries)—across all ecosystems you enabled (see the reference hostnames list for typical examples)—or disable the URL Filtering redirect rule that targets that category.
+Stop redirecting by removing every registry hostname you added for PTC from the custom URL category (for example JFrog_Target_Registries) across all ecosystems you enabled (see the reference hostnames list for typical examples), or disable the URL Filtering redirect rule that targets that category.
 Activate the policy change in ZIA.
-You typically do not need to change Artifactory for this quick path (see the note at the end of this section).
+You typically do not need to change Artifactory for this quick path (see Note on Artifactory Configuration).

 To perform a full ZIA rollback: